Best Cameras Under $500: Top Picks for Budget Photographers (2026)

 - Older autofocus than newest models

 Best For: Those comfortable buying used, low-light shooters, video creators needing better specs.
+If your budget stretches to ~$860, consider the current Nikon Z50 II new instead.

 3. Sony A6000 - Best for Speed